Headphones For Riding Onewheel – Get This (2023)

 Commuting with electric transportation like an electric scooter or Onewheel makes you silent for pedestrians, bikes, and other vehicles.
 This makes it harder for others to notice you when you are coming up behind them, forcing you to be more alert to the environment and the people around you.
 Using in-ear headphones will lock sounds out and could be considered a safety hazard.

-Any headphones that keep the sound of the environment passing into their ears are considered safe headphones for commuting with a Onewheel, bike, or other electrical personal vehicles.
+Any headphones that keep the sound of the environment passing into their ears are considered safe headphones for commuting with an Onewheel, bike, or other electrical personal vehicle.
 Technology like bone-conducting headphones or speakers worn around your neck or attached to your backpack free your ears.

-Here are the best safe alternatives for normal headphones when commuting with a Onewheel.
+Here are the best safe alternatives for normal headphones when commuting with an Onewheel.

 Use only one earbud